mines-ciroh/TempEst-NEXT/README.md

 If you use TempEst-NEXT in your research, please cite:

 Philippus, Corona and Hogue.
-"Kilometer-Resolution Daily Stream Water Temperature Modeling and Forecasting for Ungaged Watersheds at the CONUS Scale."
-In preparation.
+"Daily Stream Water Temperature Modeling and Forecasting for Ungaged Watersheds at the CONUS Scale."
+In review.